Independence Historical Museum & Arts Center

 Also, on display... large Military display, 1869 furnished Log Cabin, 1884 School Classroom, Old General Store, Doctor's Office, Bedroom, Dining Room, Parlor, Kitchen, Toy Room, Blacksmith Shop, Antique Tools, Toy Collection, Fire Department, old pictures and more.

-Various activities are sponsored and held each year at the museum such as quilt fairs, arts and craft fairs, Verdigris Valley Art Exhibit and numerous museum social events.
+Various activities are sponsored and held each year at the museum such as a quilt fair, arts and craft fairs, Verdigris Valley Art Exhibit and numerous museum social events.

-A collection of playwright, William Inge, memorabilia, activities and awards enhance the annual Inge Festival sponsored by the Independence Community College.
-We also have memorabilia from other local celebrities - Bill Kurtis, Vivian Vance, Jim Halsey, Osa Johnson, and Ossie Tranbarger.
+A collection of playwright William Inge memorabilia, activities and awards enhance the annual Inge Festival sponsored by the Independence Community College.
+We also have memorabilia from other local celebrities, including Bill Kurtis, Vivian Vance, Jim Halsey, Osa Johnson, and Ossie Tranbarger.

 The Independence Historical Museum was owned and operated by the Ladies Library and Art Association organized in 1882.

 In 1963, the Association purchased the Old Post Office/Federal Building at 8th and Myrtle Streets as a cultural center for the community, a repository for the art collection and as a museum to preserve the history of the area.
-The museum building was placed on the State and National Register for Historic Sites in 1988.
+The museum building was placed on the National Register of Historic Places as well as the Kansas Register in 1988.

 In January 2000, the Independence Museum acquired the Montgomery County Historical Society collection and then integrated the two collections.
-The name was then changed to The Independence Historical Museum, founded by the Ladies Library and Art Association and the home of Montgomery County Historical Society.
+The name was then changed to The Independence Historical Museum.
+It was founded by the Ladies Library and Art Association and became the home of Montgomery County Historical Society.